-DIPLOMA IN COMMON N LAW under Supplemental Examination passed, the Legal Research and ons below.
-Except for the requirement that it be d Writing module (LW1156) is not taken into termining eligibility for Honours.
+DIPLOMA IN COMMO NIAW under Supplemental Examination passed, the Legal Research and ons below.
+Except for the requirement that it be Writing module (LW1156) is not taken into determining eligibility for Honours.
 The Grade of First Class Honours: An aggregate of not less than 700/1000 marks (i.e. 70%) or an aggregate of not less than 660/1000 marks together with not less than 70% in modules to the value of at least 30 credits.
 Second Class Honours Grade I: An aggregate of not less than 600/1000 marks (i.e. 60%) or an aggregate of not less than 570/1000 marks together with not less than 60% in modules to the value of at least 30 credits.
-Second Class Honours Grade II: An aggregate of not less than 500/1000 marks (i.e. 50%) or an aggregate of not less than 480/1000 marks together with not less than 50% in modules to the value of at least 30 credits.
-Third Class Honours: An aggregate of not less than 450/1000 marks (i.e. 45%) Exemptions: All passed modules carry an eacademic years subsequent to the exemption, which is limited to a period of five e award of the exemption.
-Supplemental Examinations: Modules ( www.ucc.ie/modules/ ) for requirements 1 Examination for individual modules.
-Note: for upplemental Examination .
-Examination Board mus Supplemental Examination we the pass standard for the year at the Summer t repeat all failed/absent modules at the , where there is provision to do so and if not ation Board.
-Marks from all passed modules are lemental Examination.
-1 1 0 s then applied to the combination of marks carried and marks obtained in repeated modules. aggregation and the calcula Supplemental Examination: In determining ation of honours, the maximum mark that will be ass - 40%.
-The actual mark achieved by the on the student record.
-Ranking: rstly, on the basis of his/her overall award (of a Pass) and, secondly, within a particular class of his/her total aggregate mark.
+Second Class Honours Grade II : An aggregate of not less than 500/1000 marks (i.e. 50%) or an aggregate of not less than 480/1000 marks together with not less than 50% in modules to the value of at least 30 credits.
+Third Class Honours: An aggregate of not less than 450/1000 marks (i.e. 45%) Exemptions: All passed modules carry an academic years subsequent to the exemption, which is limited to a period of five ne award of the exemption.
+Supplemental Examinations: f Modules (www.ucc.ie/modules/) for requirements al Examination for individual modules.
+Note: for Supplemental Examination.
+Examination Board mu Supplemental Examination eve the pass standard for the year at the Summer st repeat all failed/absent modules at the n, where there is provision to do so and if not ation Board.
+Marks from all passed modules are blemental Examination.
+1 1 0 is then applied to the combination of marks carried and marks obtained in repeated modules. aggregation and the calcul a Supplemental Examination: In determining ation of honours, the maximum mark that will be 3 - 40%.
+The actual mark achieved by the candidate dent record.
+Ranking: irstly, on the basis of his/her overall award (of a Pass) and, secondly, within a particular class of his/her total aggregate mark.
 Three Year Rule: Candidates must pass/progress within three academic years of the date of first